Beauty is Nourishing...

 Finally, in 2014, my husband got a new office and commissioned me to paint him something to hang on the bare walls.
 Painting again was like a breath of fresh air in lungs long starved of oxygen.

-It is my hope and prayer that my work brings something bright to your life!
+So there you have it - I hope that my work brings something bright to your life!

 Penny Gabor Art